-The Visual Arts courses are designed to provide students with the opportunity to develop artistic skills and thinking.
+Advanced Visual ArtGr 10-121 year1 creditThe Visual Arts courses are designed to provide students with the opportunity to develop artistic skills and thinking.
 This course is designed for highly motivated visual art students who have expressed interest in completing one of the AP Art portfolio exams in their senior year.
 Students will be expected to develop their own personal and original work.
 Individual conferencing with the instructor will assist in the development of their focus work.
 Students will develop their compositional and conceptual skills and practice art-making techniques.
-They will explore creative thinking and develop their own skills in this.
+They will explore creative thinking and develop their own skills in this.1 year1 credit

-AP 2-D Art and Design
+AP 2-D Art and Design Gr 11-12 1 year 1 credit